Kuldip Singh (architect)

 Kuldip Singh (1934 – 10 November 2020) was an Indian architect and urban planner known for his brutalist architecture designs.

+Biography

 Singh was born in Simla in 1934.
 He received the Bachelor of Architecture degree from the Delhi Polytechnic School in 1951.
 He was one of many young architects who worked on the Chandigarh Capitol Complex.

 He designed the National Cooperative Development Corporation building, and the Palika Kendra for the New Delhi Municipal Council.